cloudfoundry-attic/hm9000/README.md

 [![Build Status](https://travis-ci.org/cloudfoundry/hm9000.png)](https://travis-ci.org/cloudfoundry/hm9000)

 HM 9000 is a rewrite of CloudFoundry's Health Manager.
 HM 9000 is written in Golang and has a more modular architecture compared to the original ruby implementation.
+HM 9000's dependencies are locked down in a separate repo, the [hm-workspace](https://github.com/cloudfoundry/hm-workspace).

 As a result there are several Go Packages in this repository, each with a comprehensive set of unit tests.
-What follows is a detailed breakdown:
+What follows is a detailed breakdown.

 ## Relocation & Status Warning